Skip to main content

 Operating Principles

 Franklin operates by processing and interpreting next-generation sequencing (NGS) data derived from human biological specimens.
-The platform utilizes validated bioinformatics pipelines to detect, annotate, and classify genetic variants across a range of applications.
+The platform utilizes validated bioinformatics pipelines to detect, annotate, and classify genetic variants for research purposes.

 Supported Applications